digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 # Ground Rules

 This class is intended to be a welcoming and productive space.
 All questions, including repeat questions, or questions with “obvious” answers, are welcome and encouraged.

 ---

 # About Me

-My name is Mary Kidd.
-My pronouns are she/her.
+My name is Mary Kidd (`she/her`).
 You can call me Mary in class, over email, or anywhere else.

-I work at Yale University in their Information Technology (IT) Department, as their Technical Lead for Archival Systems.
-I just started 2 months ago!
+I work at Yale University in the Library Information Technology (LIT) Department.
+My role: Technical Lead for Archival Systems.

-I also consult on and have led various digital preservation projects.

 My email: [mary.kidd@nyu.edu](mailto:mary.kidd@nyu.edu)